Contractor mortgage broker

 When you consider a mortgage, if you are looking to move to another property or if your current mortgage deal has ended, you can consider a re-mortgage.
 Please note, this process is switching onto a new mortgage deal, whether with the same provider or a different lender.
 In doing so, you could save money in the long run.
 In addition, you could also request to borrow more for home improvements.

 Buy-to-Let mortgages for contractors are available for contracting landlords.
 Please note that these will allow them to borrow money to buy properties to let.
 Importantly, unlike normal mortgages, Buy-to-Let mortgages are on an interest-only basis.
 This means that for each month of the mortgage term, you will only need to pay interest on the loan.
 Therefore, the amount you borrow will have to be paid back at the end of the term.
 Consequently, it can be good in the short term as your outgoings will be less each month.
 However, it is important to have a plan to pay off the loan or refinance at the end of your mortgage term.

 In contrast, with a ‘normal’ mortgage, your monthly repayments will cover the interest and a portion of the debt.
 As a result, over the mortgage term (assuming you meet every repayment), the value of the loan will be paid back.

-If you are a contractor who is taking the time to look for a mortgage or further mortgage advice, please feel free to speak to our trusted contractor mortgage broker partner, Broadbench.
-Please note, they are one of the best brokers and specialists in UK contractor mortgages.
+The best way to get a mortgage as a contractor is to speak to the experts, so if you are looking for a mortgage, remortgage or further mortgage advice, please feel free to speak to our trusted contractor mortgage broker partner, Broadbench.
+They specialise in contractor friendly mortgages.
+Key to note, they offer the best mortgages for contractors and are specialists in UK contractor mortgages.